nelson54/javaminion/Readme.md

 - [ ] Move from Jenkins to GitLab CI

 ## Done
+- [x] Prevent from playing cards not currently owned.
 - [x] Tie Breaks.
 - [x] Separate running AI code from matchService.
 - [x] Show number of cards in opponents hand.